Download this Newsletter Issue in pdf (3.24 MB)

 Salah (Mandatory Worship

 It is the duty of every Muslim, male and female, after reaching the age of puberty, to perform five Salats (Prayers) at specific times during the day and night.
 These five specific times are: - Dawn, Noon, Afternoon, Sunset, and Night.
-A ritual called Wudu (Cleaning several parts of the body with water) is a prerequisite to Salat.
+A ritual called Wudu (Cleaning several parts of the body with water) is a prerequisite to Salah.

 The above picture is one "rak'a", i.e, one set of standing, bowing, prostrating and sitting.
 Each Salah consists of several Rak'a.
 Muslims are strongly encouraged to pray in the masjid, but if that is beyond their ability, they can pray anywhere that is clean; Muslims do not make Salah in a bathroom.

 Fasting during the month of Ramadan (the ninth month of the lunar calendar) is from sun up to sun down only and is an obligation on every adult healthy Muslim, male or female.
 Fasting is total abstinence from eating, drinking, smoking, gum chewing, intimate relations, and taking anything into the body.
 If a person is ill and needs to take medication, s/he cannot fast.
-Fasting is also a time to discipline one's self from bad behaviors, such as, arguing, arguing, and saying mean things.
+Fasting is also a time to discipline one's self from bad behaviors, such as arguing and saying mean things.
 Those who are ill or unable to fast for health or reasons of age are exempt from fasting.
-However, they should feel the poor one meal for every day they miss of fasting.
+However, they should feed the poor one meal for every day they miss of fasting.
 Women who are pregnant, menstruating, or nursing, or any who are traveling, are also exempt from fasting.
 However, when their situation changes, they make up the days of fasting or feed the poor one meal for each day of fasting they missed.

 Zakat is an annual obligatory charity on every Muslim, male or female, who possesses over the last year money or property that exceeds their minimum needs.
 The requirement is 2.5% of one's excess wealth.
 It is also called a tax because it supports the government workers who are not free to make money elsewhere.